 Recently I worked with a new customer in Denver to help them move towards a greater degree of Scrum in their software development.
-The idea that Scrum is for everyone […]
+The idea that Scrum is for everyone in your organisation is kind of new, but it reflects the modern understanding of the way people work, and the rejection of Taylorism and command […]

-Last time I talked about the Ghana Police Service (GPS) I was talking about Professional Organisational Change and the approach the Inspector General of Police (IGP) is taking; using Scrum […]
+Last time I talked about the Ghana Police Service (GPS) I was talking about Professional Organisational Change and the approach the Inspector General of Police (IGP) is taking; using Scrum to incrementally make changes to the organisation.
+While Nana Abban and the IGP have been focusing on the big picture, I have been in Ghana […]

 With the release of Visual Studio 2013 we now have release management built right into the product that we can use to build a scalable release pipeline.
 It’s not perfect but it does hit the spot.